dimonomid/tneo/README.md

 In original TNKernel, `tn_mutex_lock()` returned `TERR_WRONG_PARAM` if `timeout` is 0, but in my opinion this function should behave exactly like `tn_mutex_lock_polling()` in the case of zero timeout.
 I've made this change.
 (Well in fact, I've rewritten mutex locking implementation completely, so that now there's just one "worker" function that does the job, and `tn_mutex_lock_polling()` is just a kind of wrapper that always provides zero timeout)

 ###Option for recursive mutexes
 Sometimes I feel lack of mutexes that allow recursive locking.
 Yeah I know there are developers who believe that recursive locking leads to the code of lower quality, and I understand it.
-Even mutexes in the Linux kernel aren't recursive.
-Sometimes they are really useful though, so I decided to implement it optionally, see option `TN_MUTEX_REC` below.
+Even Linux kernel doesn't have recursive mutexes.

+Sometimes they are really useful though (say, if you want to use some third-party library that requires locking primitives to be recursive), so I decided to implement an option for that: `TN_MUTEX_REC`.
+If it is non-zero, mutexes allow recursive locking; otherwise you get `TERR_ILUSE` when you try to lock mutex that is already locked by this task.
+Default value: `0`.

 ###Task creation API
 In original TNKernel, one should give bottom address of the task stack to `tn_task_create()`, like this: